microsoft/VSSDK-Extensibility-Samples/SolutionLoadEvents/README.md

 }
 ```

-The issue in the above sample is that when the `SolutionEvents.OnAfterOpenSolution` event handler is registered, a solution might already be open.
+The issue in the above sample is that when the `SolutionEvents.OnAfterBackgroundSolutionLoadComplete` event handler is registered, a solution might already be open.
 So we need to make sure to check that first, like so:

 ```c#
 [ProvideAutoLoad(VSConstants.UICONTEXT.SolutionOpening_string, PackageAutoLoadFlags.BackgroundLoad)]